 Whether you’ve been studying Italian for years or are currently mastering the art of “my name is,” these 10 expressions are an essential addition to any vocabulary.
 You won’t find them in Italian books, but you’ll hear them all over the streets.
-Understanding them will give you a huge boost in comprehension.
-Using them will make you much more fun to talk to.
+Understanding this Italian slang will give you a huge boost in comprehension.
+Using this Italian slang will make you much more fun to talk to.
 So enjoy some of this funny Italian slang.

 1. Che palle! (keh PAL-leh)

 Literally balls in Italian, and translated word for word as, “What balls!” it’s the short and sweet equivalent to “What a pain in the ass!”
 Tack it onto the end of any annoying activity for added emphasis: “We have to climb all those stairs?
-Che palle!” or mumble it under your breath when someone causes you general agitation: “Put a scarf on or you’ll get pneumonia!”
+Che palle!” or mumble this Italian slang for balls under your breath when someone causes you general agitation: “Put a scarf on or you’ll get pneumonia!”
 Che palle.

 2. Che figata (keh fee-GAH-tah)

 An adventure in Italy done right will leave you with plenty of chances to use and hear, “What a cool thing!”.
 Best translation is cool in Italian.
 I met an Italian soccer player today!
 “Che figata!”
 We learned how to make handmade pasta!
 “Che figata!”
 “It’s official.
 Prada wants to hire me!”
 “Che figata!”

 3. Figurati!
 (Fee-GUH-rah-tee)